The Complete Payroll Blog

 • Does the training not involve doing productive work?

 If the answer to all four questions is yes, then this training is not considered work and can be exempted from payment.
-If any one of the questions can be answered with no, then employees should be paid for their time.
+If any one of the questions can be answered with NO, then employees should be paid for their time.

-Training wages
+Training Wages

 While new employee training must be paid, this doesn’t mean that it must necessarily be paid at the same rate as productive work.
 You are within your rights as an employer to pay employees different rates for different types of work (including training) so long as the rate doesn’t fall below the applicable minimum wage.